DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 _It feels... nostalgic._

-Not even thinking about it, Kay run towards source of light.
+Not even thinking about it, Kai run towards source of light.
 And further there was big open space...
 In the middle of it was shining sword, stuck into the ground.